Menu

 Items are considered "materially different" in these circumstances:

 When submitting a claim with the reason "materially different," you will need to select one of the reasons above and provide comments explaining why the item you received is materially different from the item you purchased.
-Please note that this does not extend to cases where you are simply disappointed with an item.
-We will ultimately determine material differences at our discretion.
+Please note that this doesn't extend to cases where you are simply disappointed with an item.
+Amazon Pay will ultimately determine material different at our discretion.

 When do I need to file a complaint?